black-tul1p/digit-ocr/README.md

 # Digit OCR
 Python program that performs digit recognition using Logistic Regression.
-The model is trained based on the MNIST dataset and uses the Pytorch ML library.
+The model is trained on the MNIST dataset and uses the Pytorch ML library.

 <hr>